 Ready to Submit?
 Click here!

 The 2017 Call for Submissions has now closed.
 Thank you to everyone who participated in this year’s writing competition.
-Go to the Honourable Mention page to see the list of 2017 winners and finalists, and excerpts of their winning entries!
+Click on the Winning Work link above, to see the list of 2017 winners and finalists, and excerpts of their winning entries!

 2017 WRITING COMPETITION GUIDELINES

 Please read the following information carefully to make sure your work will be eligible for consideration for a Cedric Literary Award.

 The Cedric Literary Awards writing competition is open to all full-time residents of British Columbia, Alberta, Saskatchewan, and the Yukon, who are aged 50 years of age or better as of January 31st, 2017.

 Writers must be un-published, i.e. the competition is not open to those who have previously published a full-length novel, short story or book of poetry with a valid ISBN.
 Please note that writers who have professional publications or academic theses in print may participate in the awards program.
 Writers who are unsure of eligibility should contact Veronica at email@example.com for clarification.

 Writers who have previously self-published are not eligible for a Cedric Literary award.

 Any work submitted to the competition that has previously been self-published will not be accepted.

 Note: “Self-publishing” is the publication of any book or other media by its author without the involvement of an established or traditional publisher.
 A self-published book is said to have been privately printed i.e. the author is in control of the entire process of publishing that material, either by themselves or by outsourcing some or all of their work to companies offering self-publishing services.
 If in doubt on this point, please contact Veronica at firstname.lastname@example.org